 90% of recruiters say that today’s labor market is candidate-driven, making it increasingly difficult to find the ideal candidate.
 This stresses the importance of having a strong employer brand and giving your applicants a good candidate experience.
-In order to get the best candidates, you have to have a fully optimized recruitment process.
+To get the best candidates, you have to have a fully optimized recruitment process.

-An ineffective or inefficient recruitment process can hurt your company as you will miss out on the best talent.
+An ineffective or inefficient recruitment process can hurt your company, as you will miss out on the best talent.
 In turn, this will cause your competitors to get ahead of you.
 To prevent this, you have to start by first auditing your recruitment process.
-This helps you to understand what your current process looks like, what your bottlenecks are, and how your candidates perceive you during the process.
+Your recruitment audit helps you understand what your current process looks like, what your bottlenecks are, and how your candidates perceive you during the process.

 5 steps to audit your recruitment process